-The installation log file name is called "mathworks_<username>.log".
-Where <username> is the username of the user that ran the installer.
-The activation log file is aws_<username>.log where <username> is also the name of the username of the user that ran the activation client.
-Please see the instructions below to locate the log file depending on your OS.
+The installation log file name is called "mathworks_%username%.log," and the activation log file is "aws_%username%.log".
+Where %username% is the username of the user that ran the installer or activation client.
+Please see the instructions below to locate the log file depending on your operating system.

 The log files will be located in the AppData\Local\Temp directory under the user account who ran the installer.
 The full path, as an example, is: